netconf-wg/restconf-trace-ctx-headers/draft-ietf-netconf-restconf-trace-ctx-headers.md

  Additionally, the error-info tag MUST contain relevant details about the error in the form of an sx:structure otlp-trace-context-error-info defined in ietf-netconf-otlp-context.yang from {{I-D.draft-ietf-netconf-trace-ctx-extension-01}}.

-## Trace Context header versionning
+## Trace Context Header Versioning

-This extension refers to the {{W3C-Trace-Context}} trace context capability.
-The W3C _traceparent_ and _tracestate_ headers include the notion of versions.
+This extension refers to the {{W3C-Trace-Context}} Trace Context capability.
+The W3C traceparent and tracestate headers include the notion of versions.
 It would be desirable for a RESTCONF client to be able to discover the one or multiple versions of these headers supported by a server.
-We would like to achieve this goal avoiding the definition of new RESTCONF capabilities for each headers' version.

-{{I-D.draft-ietf-netconf-trace-ctx-extension-01}} defines a pair of YANG modules that MUST be included in the YANG library per {{RFC8525}} of the RESTCONF server supporting the RESTCONF Trace Context extension that will refer to the headers' supported versions.
+To achieve this goal while avoiding the definition of new RESTCONF capabilities for each headers' version, {{I-D.draft-ietf-netconf-trace-ctx-extension-01}} defines a pair of YANG modules that MUST be included in the YANG library per {{RFC8525}} of the RESTCONF server supporting the RESTCONF Trace Context extension that will refer to the headers' supported versions.
 Future updates of this document could include additional YANG modules for new headers' versions.

 # Security Considerations

-There are two YANG modules specified in this document.
+The related document {{I-D.draft-ietf-netconf-trace-ctx-extension-01}} defines two YANG modules that are used when implementing the Trace Context concept, regardless of YANG-based protocol.
 These modules are completely empty, and therefore have very limited security considerations.
-Their purpose is only to indicate which trace context header versions the server supports using YANG Library {{RFC8525}}.
+Their purpose is only to indicate which Trace Context header versions the server supports using YANG Library {{RFC8525}}.

 Even though both YANG modules are empty, there are still some security considerations worth mentioning, however.
 This is because the functionality described in this document is in the form of additional HTTP headers (which cannot be described using YANG) relating to the network management protocol RESTCONF [RFC8040].

-The _traceparent_ and _tracestate_ headers make it easier to track the flow of requests and their downstream effect on other systems.
+The traceparent and tracestate headers make it easier to track the flow of requests and their downstream effect on other systems.
 This is indeed the whole point with these headers.
 This knowledge could also be of use to bad actors that are working to build a map of the managed network.

 All advice mentioned in the {{W3C-Trace-Context}} under the Privacy Considerations and Security Considerations also apply to this document.